RitishShrirao/RL_project/README.md

 * `"example_solutions"` in agent config: Path to file containing solutions (as list of `Solution` objects of `steps.py`).
 When specified, the agent will learn from these solutions at the beginning of training.
 In addition, if `"max_steps"` is not specified in `"eval_environment"`, these are the only examples that the agent will learn from, hence providing the functionality of fine-tuning.
 An example solution file containing solutions abstracted with `tree_rel_pos` abstractions is located at `mathematical-abstractions/abs_sols/IAP-8k-8len2-tree-1ksol.pkl`.

 Here's an example config file learns SeqAbs abstractions with modified ConPoLe:
+For finding abstractions using PPO, use compressor: "ppo" in the below config.
+(Not recommended as results are not as good as other compressors).

 ```json
 {